Vyral/jeff-wheatley/_posts/2020-02-10-your-options-when-you-sell-with-us.md

 **Option No. 2: Full Marketing Blitz**

-This second option is more traditional: we’ll do a full marketing blitz that will attract the maximum number of offers and earn you the highest possible sale price for your home in its current condition.
+This second option is more traditional: We’ll do a full marketing blitz that will attract the maximum number of offers and earn you the highest possible sale price for your home in its current condition.
 This is one of our most popular options.

 **Option No. 3: Renovation**